As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 - Features: Enhanced Z-Lynk Pinpointer, Wireless Headphones Included, 13.5khz Operating Frequency, Waterproof

 The Garrett AT MAX metal detector is 100% waterproof and comes with tons of features.
-It is one of the best metal detectors on the market, period.
+It is one of the best detectors on the market, period.
 In the world of underwater metal detectors, it might be the absolute best.
 As a result, it is a bit expensive.
 However, you're going for quality over anything else here.

 This metal detector has a very useful and enhanced Z-Lynk Pinpointer.
 This is able to work with your included MS-3 headphones to help you hear sounds that the Z-Lynk points directly at.
 The overall headphones are built well too, with included enhancements to help with detection.